 Boy, did this young Water Moccasin on the auto tour road get upset!
 A utility terrain vehicle passing by really got it worked up.
 I’m sure me being around had something to do with it, too, but it definitely wasn’t a fan of the sound or movement of the UTV.
 A refuge employee was waiting for me to finish so he could get by without disturbing me, so I motioned to him that I was done.
 But when he drove by, it really got the snake going.
 Another photographer showed up and I let him take my spot, and this young Water Moccasin finally left the road once he was done.
 I made sure it was safe and out of harm’s way.

-I was outside my pickup photographing the Water Moccasin (Cottonmouth) on the roadway.
-I was hand-holding my camera.
-I was at the Sally Jones West Causeway at the Sequoyah National Wildlife Refuge in Oklahoma.
+I was able to get the shot I wanted by being outside my pickup and hand-holding my camera at the Sally Jones West Causeway in the Sequoyah National Wildlife Refuge in Oklahoma.

 • Location: Sequoyah National Wildlife Refuge (Oklahoma)

 • Aperture: f8.0

 • ISO: 1600